jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-As stated earlier, SBDG resolves resources on import from the classpath and resources on export to the filesystem.
+As stated earlier, [spring-boot-gemfire-name] resolves resources on import from the classpath and resources on export to the filesystem.